 Small businesses have to have a number of business licenses and permits in order to operate legally and most are tax-deductible expenses.
 In the simplest case, a business may just have to have a basic license to operate.
 In the most complicated case, a business may have to have some sort of complex permit, such as an environmental permit, to operate.
 The types of regulations, licenses, and permits vary widely based on federal, state, local, and industry requirements and laws.

 Business licenses are an inevitable part of starting most businesses.
-Whether you are starting a business as a restaurant, a daycare provider, a bill collector, or a butcher, you will need to obtain the required business licensing to operate your business legally.
-A business license indicates to clientele that the business owner has legally registered the business.
-What is more, a license indicates that the business owner recognizes all local, state, and federal regulation for the business and is willing to comply with the laws.
+Whether you are starting a business like a restaurant, a daycare provider, a bill collector, or a butcher, you will need to obtain the required business licensing to operate your business legally.
+A business license indicates to the clientele that the business owner has legally registered the business.
+What's more, a license indicates that the business owner recognizes all local, state, and federal regulations for the business and is willing to comply with the laws.

-Go to Business.gov's site and based on your zip code, you can find the licenses and permits you need for your business.
-Then, the next best thing to do is consult with a tax accountant to be sure you take advantage of every deduction due to you.
+Go to Business.gov's site and, based on your zip code, you can find the licenses and permits you need for your business.
+Then, the next thing to do is consult with a tax accountant to be sure you take advantage of every deduction due to you.

 It is likely that the cost of obtaining and renewing the required licenses and permits for your business at all levels (federal, state, and local) is tax deductible, however, you should check with your tax and accounting professionals.